Discover Marseille: A Mediterranean Gem

 -Arles: Famous for its Roman ruins and connection to Van Gogh.

-After walking for hours and not visiting everything, we must return to the ship at the end of the day.
+After wandering for hours and still not managing to cover all the attractions, we reluctantly head back to the ship at the end of the day.